joshp23/Gnoted/README.md

 ###TODO (in almost no particular order):

-1. Move all config variables to a single file
-2. Add arbitrary note sharing via url with/without auth
+1. Add arbitrary note sharing via url with/without auth
-3. Add YOURLS support for above feature
+2. Add YOURLS support for above feature
-4. Add honeypot options (see project honeypot https://www.projecthoneypot.org/)
+3. Add honeypot options (see project honeypot https://www.projecthoneypot.org/)
-5. Add notebooks
+4. Add notebooks
-6. Add ability to sort notes via name and date of creation and/or last edit
+5. Add ability to sort notes via name and date of creation and/or last edit
-7. Exclude template files
+6. Exclude template files

 ###SETUP - this setup assumes that your webserver is apache